MicrosoftDocs/learn/learn-pr/wwl-azure/configure-storage-accounts/includes/5-determine-replication-strategies.md

 - **Read-access geo-redundant storage** (RA-GRS) is based on GRS.
 RA-GRS replicates your data to another data center in a secondary region, and also provides you with the option to read from the secondary region.
 With RA-GRS, you can read from the secondary region regardless of whether Microsoft initiates a failover from the primary to the secondary.

 For a storage account with GRS or RA-GRS enabled, all data is first replicated with locally redundant storage.
 An update is first committed to the primary location and replicated by using LRS.
 The update is then replicated asynchronously to the secondary region by using GRS.
-When data is written to the secondary location, it's also replicated within that location by using LRS.
+Data in the secondary region uses LRS.
 Both the primary and secondary regions manage replicas across separate fault domains and upgrade domains within a storage scale unit.
 The storage scale unit is the basic replication unit within the datacenter.
 Replication at this level is provided by LRS.

 ### Geo-zone redundant storage